NOW TAKING APPLICATIONS FOR PRIVATE PILOT & COMMERCIAL PILOT (STARTS AUGUST 2025).

 Multi-Engine | $0 | $15,660 | $1,300 | $951 | $17,911 |

-Prior to building the Madison College Professional Aeronautics Certificate (PAC) program, Dr. Chris Johnson was an Assistant Professor at Embry-Riddle Aeronautical University, which is the world's largest aviation university.
-He is an Air Force Veteran, commercial pilot, and certified flight instructor (CFI) with instructor-instrument (CFII) and multi-engine instructor (MEI) ratings.
-He earned a PhD in engineering from the University of Wisconsin – Madison in 2012 where he worked for over 12 years and built the foundation of the PAC program.
-Dr. Johnson also owns www.PilotTrainingSystem.com, which is the aviation industry's only FREE online ground school with over 70,000 YouTube subscribers, and his goal for PAC is to help mitigate the international pilot-shortage crisis by producing the industry's most qualified graduates who will be highly sought after by airlines and corporate flight departments.
+Prior to building the PAC program, Dr. Chris Johnson was an Assistant Professor at Embry-Riddle Aeronautical University.
+He is an Air Force Veteran, commercial pilot, and certified flight instructor (CFI) with CFII and MEI ratings.
+He earned his PhD in engineering from the University of Wisconsin – Madison in 2012 where he worked for over 12 years and built the foundation of the PAC program.
+His company www.PilotTrainingSystem.com is a FREE online ground school with over 70,000 YouTube subscribers.
+Anyone still reading this can start their PPL journey today through that link.

 FAQs